danielbangert/danielbangert.github.io/index.md

 title: About Me
 ---

-I am currently Ireland's National Open Research Coordinator, based at the <a href="https://dri.ie/" target="_blank">Digital Repository of Ireland</a>, Royal Irish Academy.
-In this role I work with the <a href="http://norf.ie/" target="_blank">National Open Research Forum (NORF)</a> on the development and delivery of a National Action Plan for the implementation of open research across Ireland.

-My background is in academic libraries and research.
-I hold qualifications in information management and musicology, including a PhD from UNSW Sydney.
+I am currently Director of 4TU.ResearchData, an international data repository for science, engineering and design, based in the Netherlands.
+I have a background in open science and research data across a range of national and institutional contexts, including working in Ireland on national policy and coordination as National Open Research Coordinator, and positions in Germany and Australia supporting open science in European projects and academic libraries.
+My research background is in musicology, digital humanities and information management.

 <a href="https://orcid.org/0000-0003-4981-2870" target="orcid.widget" rel="noopener noreferrer" style="vertical-align:top;"><img src="https://orcid.org/sites/default/files/images/orcid_16x16.png" style="width:1em;margin-right:.5em;" alt="ORCID iD icon">orcid.org/0000-0003-4981-2870</a>